CDRT/docs/dash/dash_top.md

 AMPS supports two types of authentication schemes: Digest and Active Directory.

 AMPS supports up to 3 authentication entries.
-Each authentication entry has an authentication identifier, scheme and corresponding credentials.
+Each authentication entry has the components:
+  - an authentication identifier, which must be unique
+  - an authentication scheme (digest or Active Directory)
+  - corresponding credentials

 ### Configure Authentication for AMPS